aaronroberson/slush-angular-webpack/README.md

 			- form/
 				- index.js
 				- previewForm.js
-				- previewForm.css
+				- previewForm.less
 				- previewForm.html
 		- controllers/
-			- index.js # main app and bootstrap
+			- index.js
 			- MainController.js

+*** pack/ is used instead of src/ to prevent a conflict with the default Salesforce folder structure.

 #### CSS Preprocessors